-This page gives you a simple visual overview of where Montserrat is, how far it is from Barcelona, and the main access points visitors normally use: Monistrol de Montserrat, the rack railway, the cable car at Aeri de Montserrat, and the mountain road to the monastery.
-This Montserrat map guide is designed to help you understand the mountain’s location, the distance from Barcelona, and the main access points before choosing your route.
+This Montserrat map guide gives you a simple visual overview of the Montserrat location, the distance from Barcelona, and the main access points visitors normally use: Monistrol de Montserrat, the rack railway, the cable car at Aeri de Montserrat, and the mountain road to the monastery.
+Use this Montserrat map as a quick orientation guide before deciding whether to arrive by rack railway, cable car or road.

 Montserrat Map: Where is Montserrat located?